top of page

 Poodle Mixes:

 • Not Accepted: We no longer accept poodle mixes (aka doodles) - of any type.
-We are happy to refer doodle owners to other groomers.
+We are happy to refer owners of poodle mixes to other groomers.
 Thank you for your understanding.

 All-Over Haircuts